cybort/threefish1024/readme.txt

     $ cryptsetup luksFormat /dev/loop0 -c threefish-tweak-plain64 -s 1024

-    For getting the additional tweak strength, the header of container must be detached from the volume and kept safe:
+    With a detached header is always more secure.

     $ cryptsetup luksFormat /dev/loop0 --header ./myheader -c threefish-tweak-plain64 -s 1024

-    Make a backup of header, mount with --header option.
+    Make a backup of header, open it with --header option.

 Warnings:
 =========